Good grants management requires grantees to use their federal funds in the best interests of their Federal grant.

 And trust once broken is expensive and time-consuming to repair.

-When decisions are made based on personal or organizational interests instead of the best interest of the federal program, conflicts of interest are the result.
-Conflicts of interest can cause harm to a program both in appearance and fact.
+Conflicts of interest can cause harm to a program both in appearance and in fact.

 Conflict of Interest-in fact:

-Goods or services are purchased from a family member, paying a higher price than the market value
+An example is when goods or services are purchased from a family member, paying a higher price than the market value.

-#6) Are managers able to override or circumvent established procurement controls?
+Are managers or others able to override or circumvent established procurement controls?

 If you answered “yes” to any of these questions, you may be at greater risk of a conflict of interest existing at your organization.
 You may also be putting yourself at greater risk of grant fraud.

 How about you?